 Sites JPA Bureau of Reclamation

-XXX XXX Ave 2800 Cottage Way
+122 Old Highway 99W 2800 Cottage Way

-Maxwell, CA 99999 Sacramento, CA 95825
+Maxwell, CA 95955 Sacramento, CA 95825

-Telephone: (999) 999-9999 Telephone: 916-978-5012
+Telephone: (530) 438-2309 Telephone: 916-978-5012

 Anti-Deficiency Act: All activities, responsibilities, and communications made under or pursuant to this MOU are subject to the availability of funds and each Parties’ budget priorities, as determined by each Party.
 No provision herein shall be interpreted to require obligation or payment of funds.
 Further, no provision shall be interpreted in violation of the Anti-Deficiency Act, 31 USC 1341, and no liability shall accrue to the United States in the event that funds are not appropriated or allotted.
 No liability of one party may be transferred to the other party.